shyamaldv/mirror-image/README.md

-# mirror-image
+# Mirror image code
-Creating mirror images using Python
+Creating mirror images using Python.
+Part of Stanford Code in Place course offered in April 2020.